A New Chapter for VCFA

 When evaluating VCFA’s underutilized campus in Montpelier, Vermont, it became clear that our current facilities and resources could not accommodate the college’s goals for growth, simultaneous residencies, and interdisciplinary study.

-To better align the college’s resources with the needs of our students, faculty, staff, and alumnx, the Board evaluated opportunities to strengthen the college’s financial position and to dedicate more resources towards student scholarships and funding for faculty and staff.
+To better align the college’s resources with the needs of our students, faculty, staff, and alumnx, the Board evaluated opportunities to strengthen the college’s financial position and to dedicate more resources towards student scholarships and support for faculty and staff.
 After a year of consultation and consideration, the Board finalized the plan to move summer residencies to Colorado College and begin our unified academic calendar in 2023.
-Further plans are underway to select a location for winter residencies.
+Following that decision, VCFA identified Susquehanna University as a new location for winter residencies beginning in winter 2024.

 Significant financial benefits associated with the move will enable VCFA to offer more scholarships and to invest more fully in the college’s four strategic initiatives, which include increased access to VCFA’s academic programs, a dedication to equity and empowerment, a lifelong commitment to our alumnx and their careers, and the elevation of art as an impactful tool for change.